z4gon/ground-slash-vfx-unity/README.md

         1. In the **Update Particle** node.
             1. Add gravity to the particles.
             1. Add a colission with plane, to make them stop at the ground.
+        1. Set another particle system to spawn debris at the position of the VFX.
+To conceal the limitations of the collissions with geometry of the debris.